Get the Job: How to Answer 14 Common Sales Interview Questions

 5. What does it take to close a sale?

-Too many salespeople go through the sales process and then wait for the prospect to close the sale.
+Too many salespeople go through the sales process and wait for the prospect to close the sale.
 A salesperson deserving of the job will know how to use different questions to ‘trial close’ or ‘hard close’ a sale based on the progress of the sale.

 How To Answer